jlederluis/iqss-text-organizer/README.md

 #### analyzer

 * `analyzer` --- prints a list of all available analyzers and allows the user to choose one for use in searching/exporting.

+#### index

+* `index` --- prints a list of all available Lucene indices and allows the user to choose one for use.
+This index remains active until the user changes it again (so adding files with `txtorg -a` or `txtorg -C` will add them to the selected Lucene index).
+Also provides the option to create and use a new Lucene index.